Measurable Outcomes with Sustainable Results. Since 1994:

 Programs for Ongoing Support

 We continue to provide education and training, maintenance, and adequate supplies to all projects we have built.
-These projects can vary from continuing health education workshops for our doctors and nurses in clinics, community maintenance days for road and water projects, and providing school supplies, medical supplies and equipment, and construction supplies that are donated in the US and then shipped to Bolivia.
+These projects can vary from continuing health education workshops for our doctors and nurses in clinics, community maintenance days for road and water projects, agricultural training, and providing school supplies, medical supplies and equipment, and construction supplies that are donated in the US and then shipped to Bolivia.